kyma-project/telemetry-manager/docs/user/04-metrics.md

 ### Step 2.
 Switch the protocol to HTTP

-To use the HTTP protocol instead of the default GRPC, use the `protocol` attribute and ensure that the proper port is configured as part of the endpoint.
+To use the HTTP protocol instead of the default GRPC, use the `protocol` attribute and ensure that the correct port is configured as part of the endpoint.
 Typically, port `4317` is used for GRPC and port `4318` for HTTP.
 ```yaml
 apiVersion: telemetry.kyma-project.io/v1alpha1
 kind: MetricPipeline